 The Activity team consulted extensively with the external evaluator as well as government stakeholders at all levels to refine the PRA methodology for targeting and ultimately for the identification of eligible households.
 In Figure 1, the main steps of the process are listed, as well as a quick summary of the results from each pilot.

-Figure 1: Summary of the Targeting Process across Two Pilots
+Figure 1: Summary of targeting Pilots

 The table below highlights some key lessons learned and their solutions implemented through the iterative learning process.

-Table 1: Targeting Pilot – Summary of Challenges and Solutions
+Table 1: Summary of Challenges and Solutions

 Scaled-up Targeting Approach

 After Pilot 2, the revised methodology was used at scale to identify eligible households for participation in the first cohort of the Activity, inclusive of a control group.

 The Activity identified 25,140 eligible households through an innovative, participatory, and community-led process.
 11,536 (46%) of these households are within the refugee settlement, whereas 13,604 (54%) are from the host community.
 A total of 195 villages (45 in the refugee settlement and 150 in the host community) have been reached by this exercise.
 Villages will be assigned as “treatment” or “control”, and from within the “treatment” villages a total of 6,600 households will be assigned to the three treatment arms.
 An additional 4,400 households will constitute two equally-sized control groups; 2,200 households in the “control” villages, and another 2,200 households in the “treatment” villages.
 This second control group will allow for the detection and measurement of possible spillover effects from the treatment groups.